-The main regulation managing the circulation of chemical products on in the territory of the Eurasian Economic Union (EAEU) (member states – Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia) is the Technical Regulation on Safety of chemical products (TR EAEU 041/2017, known as EURASIA REACH), which was approved on March 3rd, 2017.
-The official entry into force of the regulation was scheduled on 2nd of June 2021, however due to several delays during the implementation phase, the commencement date is likely to be shifted to 30th November 2022.
+The main regulation managing the circulation of chemical products on in the territory of the Eurasian Economic Union (EAEU) (member states – Armenia, Belarus, Kazakhstan, Kyrgyzstan and Russia) is the Technical Regulation on Safety of chemical products (TR EAEU 041/2017, known as EURASIA REACH).

-According to Eurasia REACH, all chemical products placed in the EAEU must comply with GOST 30333 – Chemical Safety Passport and chemical product registration requirement according to the applicable tonnage-based and product type registration window.
+According to Eurasia REACH, all chemical products placed in the EAEU must comply with GOST 30333 – Chemical Safety Passport (CSP), and chemical product registration requirements are according to the applicable tonnage-based and product type registration window.

 - Substances Nomination into the Russian Inventory;